Mehraty/Tennis_project_teamwork/README.md

 17. What is the average number of breaks of serve per match?

 **Part 2 (bonus / self-designed questions):**
-- Does the match winner tend to hit more aces than the loser?
+1- Does the winner usually hit more aces?
-- Does court surface affect the number of aces per match?
+2- Does the court surface affect the number of aces?
-- Do fan votes or the betting market predict the winner more accurately?
+3- Does the match duration depend on the court surface?
+4- Do players' performances change with the court surface (e.g., clay vs. hard court)?
-- Is fan vote share systematically biased toward the "home" label, or does it reflect genuine ranking differences?
+5- Is the voting share systematically biased toward the home player?
+6- Comparing public/fan opinions with the betting market: which made better predictions?

 ## Known data-quality findings